Edd-Cole/Covid-19-Travel-App/README.md

 ```
 ## Structure:
 ---
 The project is structured in two repo's.
-This half of the project is the back end, the other half can be found here: [INSERT_URL_HERE].
+This half of the project is the back end, the other half can be found <a href="https://github.com/CHARIOT-SEB/Covid-Travel-App-Frontend">here</a>.

 Within this repository, all code that relates to the back end can be found in the "backend" directory.